visw227/Rosapp/App/Environments/README.md

 ./App/Helpers/Config.js

-The appcenter-pre-build-sh script only runs in App Center and it foes a find and replace on a specific string in Config.js that tells the App Center build to point to the QA envrionment.
+The appcenter-pre-build-sh script only runs in App Center and it does a find and replace on a specific string in Config.js that tells the App Center build to point to the QA envrionment.